f5swb/esp32c3_GC9A01/README.md

 - Animated GIF

 Go into /Documents/Arduino/libraries/TFT_eSPI and rename User_Setup.h to User_Setup.save
-then copy the file User_Setup.h in this is the config to drive correctly the screen with the esp32c3
+then copy the file User_Setup.h in this repository this is the config to drive correctly the screen with the esp32c3

 use